New (Cumulative)

 (September/October 2024)

-As the Autumn of 2024 came around, our latest family escape took us to a remote farmhouse deep in the Cornish countryside…
+As the Autumn of 2024 rolled around, our latest family escape took us to a remote farmhouse deep in the Cornish countryside…

 Cornish Curves… looking out from our holiday farmland to a particularly sinuous hedge,